 The key to successfully forming habits is without doubt to maintain practice.
 But the mind has a high impact, too.
 It already starts by setting a goal that becomes the main anchor throughout your habit-forming practice.

-I found two further mind-related activities to be helpful when changing habits:
+I found two further mind-related activities to be helpful when forming habits:

 Meditation to identify habits